PaKiBaDSha/Arabic-Pakistani/README.md

 # Arabic-Pakistani
-Arab and Pakistani channels Live and VOD
+List of Arab and Pakistani channels.
+Live TV and VOD
+Religious and Entertainment